Skippers of commercial vessels need an operators licence.

 All boats handle differently.
 Learning from a professional, highly experienced practical instructor on your own boat is a great way to accelerate the learning process and to avoid any scrapes, dings or stress along the way.
 Practical on-water training is offered through the practical training centres listed at www.boatingeducation.org.nz/rya

-Go to www.coastguard.nz/join or call 0800 BOATIE (262 843).
+Go to www.coastguard.nz/membership or call 0800 BOATIE (0800 262 843).
 Once payment is received, your Coastguard Membership pack will be sent out to you in the mail within 10 working days.
-It includes your personalised membership card, receipt, and membership booklet which gives details to all your exclusive Coastguard member benefits and discounts, and a range of safety information and services available.
+It includes your personalised membership card, receipt, and membership booklet which gives details

 You’re covered in all the major boating population areas around the country.
 We have 64 strategically located units around the country to help you out - head to www.coastguard.nz/units to find your local unit.